novika-lang/novika/README.md

 # Novika

-Novika is an interpreted programming language, somewhat related to Forth, Red/Rebol, Self, and Lisp.
+Novika is a novel interpreted programming language, somewhat related to Forth, Red/Rebol, Self, and Lisp.

 * This branch is the most recent (10th) prototype implementation of Novika.

 * The implementation is slow (very slow) and buggy.

 * Code is raw and naïve at times.
 Beware.
-Also it's a monument to my love for `protected getters`.

 * Help if you can.
 Poke around.
-There is little docs on the language itself, so explore and infer :)
+There is little docs on the language itself, so explore and infer (but really, try `crystal docs`) :)

 For use as a library: